thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

 ## Share your data
 If you own a pinboard or answer, you can drill down to the data beneath.
 Users you share a pinboard or answer with can also drill down provided they _also_ have access to the data on which the board was based.
 If you do not have access to a pinboard or answer's underlying data source, you cannot drill down.
-See [overview of sharing]({{ site.baseurl }}/end-user/data-view/sha
+See [overview of sharing]({{ site.baseurl }}/end-user/data-view/sharing-for-end-users.html) to share your answers, pinboards, or data.